 Rev. Preston’s next call took the family back to Tennessee where he served the Mars Hill Church in Athens for a period of about three years beginning in 1876.
-Then he moved his ministry to the Presbyterian Church in Blacksburg, Virginia, for about three years during which time he also completed the Master of Arts program at King College in 1882.
-For several years, Rev. Preston served a number of churches in Virginia as either the installed pastor or as a temporary pulpit supply.
+Then he moved to the Presbyterian Church in Blacksburg, Virginia, for about three years during which time he also completed the Master of Arts program at King College, 1882.
+For several years, Preston served a number of churches in Virginia as either the installed pastor or as a temporary pulpit supply.
 Also, during this time he was president of Plumer Memorial Female College, Wytheville, Virginia, 1886-1890 (the college is defunct).
 Plumer College was named for William Swan Plumer who was a respected minister and churchman that had passed away in 1880 after a long pastoral, educational, and literary ministry and he was a professor at Columbia Seminary while Preston was a student.

-On May 1, 1899, Enoree Presbytery met at First Presbyterian Church, Greenville, and accomplished the following action with respect to Dr. Preston and Second Church:
+On May 1, 1899, Enoree Presbytery met at First Presbyterian Church, Greenville, and accomplished the following action with respect to Preston and Second Church:

 On motion, the pastoral relation existing between the Rev. S. R. Preston, D.D., and the 2d Presbyterian Church of Greenville, was dissolved, the church agreeing thereto through her representative, [Ruling Elder] J. C. Bailey.